sjp38/hackermail/USAGE.md

   opening the mail or listing the thread of the mail.
 The text screen and mails list screen are used for opening the mail and listing the thread options, respectively.
+- If the focused line contains paths to files, the menu shows items for opening the files by `hkml` or `vim`.

 Note that `hkml open` [allows](#reading-more) opening normal text files and git commits.
 Hence the comit ids and public-inbox links based feature can help